HARSHAVINJAMURI/FSDS/Python/README.md

 - **`Task_PDF/`** – Short notes, concept summaries, and cheat sheets written in plain English.

 - **`README/`**  – a readme file describes th entire thing

 ---

-## 👤 About Me

-I'm an enthusiastic learner with a strong interest in how **Artificial Intelligence** works.
-I enjoy building things, solving problems, and learning by doing.

----

 ## 🧰 Tools & Technologies I Use